-and after two intense days of chateau hunting and exploring, we have planned a much quieter day, including a morning of doing our laundry.
-I discover that the shop next door is owned by the same man as the laundromat and that he is a bit of a jack-of-all-trades: he fixes shoes, makes keys, and also makes car licence plates – something that either was never done by the government in France or has been privatized.
-Greg has a pair of shoes that need some minor repairs, so I get them and bring them in, and also get him to make us a copy of the licence plate of our car, to bring home as a souvenir.
+and after two intense days of hunting and exploring les Chateau de la Loire, we have planned a much quieter day, including a morning of doing our laundry.
+I discover that the shop next door is owned by the same man as the laundromat and that he is a bit of a jack-of-all-trades: he fixes shoes, makes keys, and also makes car license plates – something that either was never done by the government in France or has been privatized.
+Greg has a pair of shoes that need some minor repairs, so I get them and bring them in, and also get him to make us a copy of the license plate of our car, to bring home as a souvenir.
 We have avoided acquiring a lot of souvenirs, but we should have something to remind us of our time driving around Europe, and of the close to 20,000 kilometres, we will have put on our car by the time we leave in just under two weeks.

 Chambord’s Only Rival